McDonnell Douglas F-15 Eagle: Basic models

 The F-15N was a carrier-capable variant proposed in the early 1970s to the U.S. Navy as an alternative to the heavier and, at the time, considered to be "riskier" technology program, the Grumman F-14 Tomcat.
 It did not have a long-range radar or the long-range missiles used by the F-14.
-The F-15N-PHX was another proposed naval version capable of carrying the AIM-54 Phoenix missile, but with an enhanced version of the AN/APG-63 radar on the F-15A.
+The F-15N-PHX was another proposed naval version capable of carrying the AIM-54 Phoenix missile, but with an enhanced version of the AN/APG-63 radar on the F-15A, designated AN/APG-64.
 These featured folding wingtips, reinforced landing gear and a stronger tailhook for shipboard operation.